infinum/design-handbook/Design process/Product design/Motion design.md

 You have created your design in Figma, and now is time to transfer it to After Effects.
 The easiest way to transfer layers with the least friction between visual design and motion is by the AEUX plugin.

-AEUX is a set of panels for Figma, Sketch, and After Effects.
+AEUX is a set of panels for Figma, and After Effects.
 Spell it out or say it like A-Yo.

 Although AEUX is not available as a community plugin, there are a few steps you need to do before you start using it.